 - C. Minimise social disruption and costs in transition to the 'land suitability' any new approach; and Footnote 5 - 5.
-Future mechanisms for allocation based on land suitability will may consider the following criteria: - the natural capacity of the landscape within a sub-catchment to attenuate contaminant loss; and"
+Future mechanisms for allocation based on land suitability will may consider the following criteria: - c. the natural capacity of the landscape within a sub-catchment to attenuate contaminant loss; and"

-We support a restrictive approach to the management of land use change in the first 10-years of the journey to achieving in Te Ture Whaimana.
+I support a restrictive approach to the management of land use change in the first 10-years of the journey to achieving Te Ture Whaimana.
 Historically, the permissive approach adopted by the WRC to manage the cumulative discharge of diffuse sources of the four contaminants resulted in the deterioration of water quality in the Waikato and Waipā Rivers.
 The new restrictive approach, while not being optimal, is necessary in the absence of information that would be required to support a property-scale approach to manage the discharge of the four contaminants.
 The proposed amendments to Policy 6 signal that land use change consent applications demonstrating a sustained long-term increase in the discharge of one or more of the four contaminants will not be granted.
 Conversely, applications that demonstrate an identified and sustained long-term decrease in the discharge of one or more of the four contaminants will generally by granted.
-For the purposes of this policy, We consider the term "sustained" means a long-term trend over time that provides for temporary increases and fluctuations in one or more of the four contaminants.
+For the purposes of this policy, I consider the term "sustained" means a long-term trend over time that provides for temporary increases and fluctuations in one or more of the four contaminants.
 However, it is up to the applicant to demonstrate that identified and sustained reductions will be achieved over the longer term.

-We consider the allocation of rights to discharge contaminants from land use is a secondary consideration to achieving Te Ture Whaimana in the 80-year timeframe.
+I consider the allocation of rights to discharge contaminants from land use is a secondary consideration to achieving Te Ture Whaimana in the 80-year timeframe.
 However, the river iwi also acknowledges and understand that designing a new allocation regime to discharge contaminants at a property- or enterprise-level is likely to assist in improving the management of water quality in the Waikato and Waipā Rivers.
-While We support examining the range of approaches to allocation, the language used in the footnote may constrain these options to just "land suitability".
+While I support examining the range of approaches to allocation, the language used in the footnote may constrain these options to just "land suitability".
 To make an informed decision, the full range of allocation mechanisms should be explored, including "land suitability".

-We consider believe the articulation of rights to discharge contaminants at the individual property- or enterprise-level and, how these rights should be allocated, will take considerable work and should necessarily include We and regional stakeholders.
-A critical outcome of the Proposed Plan Change must be to provide a more detailed set of data to inform these decisions as noted in other submissions.
-We note that as co-managers of the Waikato and Waipā Rivers We will work with the WRC to co-design the process to develop any future allocation regime.
+A critical outcome of the Proposed Plan Change must be to provide a more detailed set of data to inform decisions as noted in other submissions.

 The co-governance Healthy Rivers Wai Ora Committee (HRWOC) has the function of overseeing the implementation of the Proposed Plan Change and includes: